Research carried out by LNS found that the top three objectives manufacturers hope to achieve today are:

 - Increasing production capacity and capabilities.

 All three focus on the ability to better serve customers to ensure they remain loyal.
 Without this loyalty, there’s nothing to stop them from taking their business elsewhere.
-But what are the obstacles preventing these objectives and how can unified operations ensure they’re successful?
+But what are the obstacles preventing these objectives and how can an unified operations approach ensure they’re successful?

 - Improving Collaboration to Enable Operations

 - Bringing Together the Connected World and the Smart Factory